jiixyj/libebur128/README.md

 Usage
 -----

-Run r128-sndfile, r128-ffmpeg, r128-mpg123 or r128-musepack with the files you
-want to scan as arguments.
+Run r128-scanner with the files you want to scan as arguments.
+The scanner will automatically choose the best input plugin for each file.
+You can force an input plugin with the command line option "--force-plugin=PLUGIN", where PLUGIN is one of sndfile, mpg123, musepack or ffmpeg.

 The output will look like this:

-    $ ./r128-sndfile ~/music/bad\ loop\ -\ Luo/*.flac
+    $ ./r128-scanner ~/music/bad\ loop\ -\ Luo/*.flac

     -12.8 LUFS, /home/jan/music/bad loop - Luo/bad loop - Luo - 01 Nio.flac
     -11.1 LUFS, /home/jan/music/bad loop - Luo/bad loop - Luo - 02 Eri Valeire.flac